-The Court may order parties for a professional evaluation of their home environment and interviews with family members to assist the Court in making decisions that are in the best interest of the child.
-The Calvert County Department of Social Services provides this service for a fee of $300.00 per party.
-Eligible for fee waiver application if court ordered.
+The Court may order parties for a professional evaluation of their home environment and interviews with family members to assist the Court in making decisions that are in the best interest of children.
+The Calvert County Department of Social Services provides this service for a fee of $300.00 per household.
+This service is eligible for a fee waiver application if court ordered.

 Maryland Volunteer Lawyers Service

 Pro Se Hotline (Women's Law Center / Legal Forms Helpline)

 assists with completing pro se forms Tuesdays 9:00 - 12:30, Wednesdays 9:00 - 12:30, Thursdays 9:00-4:00, and

 The People's Law Library website contains information regarding all types of legal issues.